jwodder/kbits/src/posts/pytest-mark-off.rst

 the job of generalizing the above and publishing it on PyPI.
 I am aware of two pytest plugin projects for skipping tests unless a command-line option is
 given: pytest-explicit_ and pytest-optional-tests_.
-I have not used either, but if they work as advertized, they should prove helpful.
+I have not used either, but if they work as advertised, they should prove helpful.

 .. _pytest-explicit: https://pypi.org/project/pytest-explicit/
 .. _pytest-optional-tests: https://pypi.org/project/pytest-optional-tests/